amogod/harMAN/README.md

   given one object as an argument: `{ document, variables, operationName, result, context }`.

-- **`validationRules`**: Optional additional validation rules that queries must satisfy in addition to those defined by t
+- **`validationRules`**: Optional additional validation rules that queries must satisfy in addition to those defined by the GraphQL spec.

+- **`customValidateFn`**: An optional functio